thejamesgore/ga-projects/GA-Project-3/README.md

 export default secureRoute;
 ```

 I set up a postman workspace so if any member of the team wished to test any functionality locally they would be able to.
-However, we mostly used zoom and postman on my machine for time efficiency.
+However, we mostly used Zoom and postman on my machine for time efficiency.
 We tested our endpoints with and without a bearer token for those that were and were not locked down by our secure route.

 ![Alt text](https://user-images.githubusercontent.com/83005220/147378515-e67aa3af-abc5-4705-aa3f-862739922330.png 'Postman')